 At NDSU, service-learning is thought of as a partnership between students, faculty, and community partners.
 Each member of the partnership needs to be equally as invested and needs needs must be heard.
 Additionally, the learning that occurs is just as important as the service that is being performed.
 Students serving in the community work with and learn from those they are serving.

-During the 2013-2014 academic year, NDSU partnered with over 40 community organizations to complete a variety of service-learning projects.
-This resulted in over 44,000 hours of service to the community.
+During the 2014-2015 academic year, NDSU partnered with hundreds of community organizations to complete a variety of service-learning projects.
+This resulted in over 54,000 hours of service to the community.

 For more information regarding North Dakota States commitment to community engagement contact: